 Think Canada Organic is another reliable source of information:

 Interested in Certified Organic farming?
-Check out the the COABC’s website.
+Check out the COABC’s website.

-And click here for a beginner level consumer friendly intro to Organics.
+And click here for an intro to Organics.